Anymuz/HackTheBox-Walkthroughs/Conceal/Conceal.md

 ![img](assets/start-vpn.png)

-The output ``connection 'Conceal' established successfully`` confirms that we are now connected to the IPsec VPN and can send TCP packets to our target.
-To disable the VPN once finished just use ``sudo ipsec stop``.
+The output ``Conceal established…`` confirms that we are now connected to the IPsec VPN and can send TCP packets to our target.
+To disable the VPN just use ``sudo ipsec stop``.

-### Scanning TCP ports through IPsec VPN
+### Scanning TCP ports through IPSEC VPN
 The IPsec service was restricting all TCP data packets being sent to and from the target machine, since our original Nmap requests were unauthorised our initial scan for open TCP ports failed.
 Now that we have our IPsec VPN running we can finally send authorized TCP packets to the target allowing us to complete our Nmap scan.

 ![img](assets/nmap-tcp-working.png)